HigginTown/quiz_games/README.md

-# Quiz games for the command line inspiried by JEOPARDY!
+# Quiz games inspiried by JEOPARDY!
+Now with a new GUI.

 ### Update: ADDED GUI!!!

 Just run `gui.py` and enjoy!
 It currently is only running on the Word Games.
 Will be fully functional soon.

+The CLI works nicely.

 This is an interactive program on the command line which prompts you for an asnwer to a Jeopardy! question, all while tracking your score and randomzing the questions.